Why I Enjoy Working as a Franchise Expert Witness and What to Expect From Me

 My Approach to Expert Testimony Work

 As I get older and have become better known throughout the franchise legal community, I have received more calls to serve as an expert witness.
-While I have accepted the engagement in a dozen or so cases, I have turned away many more, often by bluntly telling the attorney who called me that I did not agree with his or her position.
+While I have accepted the engagement in more than a dozen cases, I have turned away many more, often by bluntly telling the attorney who called me that I did not agree with his or her position.
 However, there are situations where a franchisee is trying to turn a compliant franchisor into a guarantor of their success, and in those cases, the trier of fact can benefit by having an experienced third-party explain how franchising works and the responsibilities of the various parties.
 And yes, there are also some bad franchisors.
 Those people harm not only their franchisees but everyone involved in franchising by giving franchising a bad name and making it more difficult for honest and responsible franchisors to conduct business.
-While I have yet to be called as an expert by a franchisee attorney, I would relish the opportunity to testify in those cases.
+As a result, I have testified occasionally on behalf of franchisees.

 The Way I Work With Prospective Engagements